blackbriar07/Lumped-Deep-Learning/README.md

 To perform an example, refer to the Lumped Deep Learning (pdf.) file uploaded.
 Follow step by step to get the results.

-# Comparison with Google Tensorfloe Keras
+# Comparison with Google Tensorflow Keras
 The Lumped DNN verifies that given the layers and neurons can only attain 7 training data.
 If the number of data increases, the error standard deviation shoots up drastically.
 The resullt is verified using Google Tensorflow Keras.
 ![Comaprison](https://github.com/blackbriar07/Lumped-Deep-Learning/assets/64767006/38ed5665-f376-433e-99b5-7155a86d08e0)